At a glance

 What is being tested?

-Sputum cultures detect the presence of pathogenic bacteria in those who have bacterial pneumonia and other lower respiratory tract infections.
+Sputum cultures detect the presence of in those who have bacterial pneumonia and other lower respiratory tract infections.
 Bacteria in the sample are identified and susceptibility testing is performed to guide antimicrobial treatment.

 Sputum is the thick mucus or phlegm that is expelled from the lower respiratory tract (bronchi and lungs) through coughing; it is not saliva or spit.
 Care must be taken in the sample collection process to ensure that the sample is from the lower airways and not the upper respiratory tract.
-If a sample is mostly saliva, the microorganisms grown in culture will not be representative of those causing the infection.
+If a sample is mostly saliva, the grown in will not be representative of those causing the infection.
 Furthermore, the presence of saliva and bacteria from the mouth in a sputum sample make it more difficult to identify pathogenic bacteria in the lungs.

 The first step in the analysis of a fresh sputum sample is a Gram stain to identify the general type of bacteria that may be present and to determine sample adequacy.
 If a sample contains a significant number of normal cells that line the mouth (squamous epithelial cells), then the sample is not generally considered adequate for culture and a re-collection of the sample may be required.
 If the sample contains a majority of white blood cells that indicate a host response to an infection, then it is considered to be an adequate sample for culturing.